rambotech/BOG.Framework/README.md

 # BOG.Framework
 A general collection of utility methods and classes, which has become my Swiss Army knife over the years.
-Contains NUnit testing, and a collection of WinForms for demonstration.
+Contains an NUnit 3 testing project, and a hsands-on collection of WinForms for demonstration and experimentation.

 The classes are:

-### AccessControl:
+### AccessControl
   A wrapper for the ACL method for folders, to add/remove users and change inheritance.

+### AssemblyInfo
+  A publicly-available class to extract data from the AssemblyInfo.cs information, incorporated into the assembly.

-### AssemblyVersion:
+### AssemblyVersion
   A class which uses reflection to extract the assembly info for an executable or assembly.

-### BabbleOn:
+### BabbleOn
   Allows real-time monitoring of a service or other headless operation from any TCP client.

-### CipherUtility.cs
+### CipherUtility
   A class for enciphering / deciphering.
 Allows client to override the SymmetricAlgorithm class used for cipher method.

-### ConsoleControl:
+### ConsoleControl
   For console applications: a cleaner way to handle CTRL+BREAK.

-### DetailedException:
+### DetailedException
   Enables formatting of an exception with:
   - Optional header/footer content:
   - One of three level of details for display or logging: User, Machine or Enterprise.
   - Optional masking of user and password, or only password, in URLs and connection strings.

 ### DynamicScripting
-  A wrapper for the CodeDom namespace for simple real-time compilation and execution of C#/VB scripts.
+  A wrapper for the CodeDom namespace for simple real-time compilation and execution of C#/VB code.

-### Formatting:
+### Formatting
+  Provides methods for
-  Common phrase formatting.
-Currently provides a method of squashing a number into Kilo, Mega, ..., Yota.
+  - Squashing a number into Kilo, Mega, ..., Yota (e.g. 2,325,078 becomes 2.33M).
-  E.g.  (2,325,078 becomes 2.33M).
-Also contains a method of writing out a dollar amount into a phrase as it would appear on a paper check.
+  - Writing out a dollar amount into a phrase as it would appear on a paper check (e.g. FIVE HUNDRED AND 50/100).

-### Fuse:
+### Fuse
-  Similar to an electrical fuse: records hits(frequency) and volume, and reports when thresholds are exceeded.
+  Similar to an electrical fuse: records frequency and/or volume, and reports when thresholds are exceeded.

+### Hasher
+  Various hashing methods chosen by an enumerator.

-### Iteration:
+### Iteration
-  A class used to manage very large and deep argument sets.
-Designed to support multi-level looping, where the values at each level for an iteration can be derived by passing in a zero-based index.
+  A class used to manage very large and deep argument sets, where the extropolation can result in millions or even billions of combinations.
+Designed to support multi-level nested looping, where the values at each level for an iteration can be derived by passing in a zero-based index--and vice-versa.
 Uses the IterationItem class for an iteration level.

 ### Logger:
   Provides a method of logging to a file, using a timestamped filename and rollover to a new file when